Outdoors

 Learning through play is simply more fun outside, so outdoor play is built into each morning and afternoon’s activities, unless the conditions are too severe to venture out.

-At Faith Nursery Forest Hill, we believe in the importance of outdoor play and sensory enrichment for young children.
+At Faith Nursery Forest Hill &Brandshatch Park, we believe in the importance of outdoor play and sensory enrichment for young children.
 Our children are encouraged to play and learn outside.
 The kids splosh about with water, build with wet sand, cook in our mud kitchen, dig in the dirt, plant flowers, hunt for minibeasts, paint, read, run around and get creative with natural materials.
 It’s the best place for messy and sensory play.

 Safe Fun Environment